-The assisting jurisdiction is responsible for changing the "Status," "Assigned Incident", "Assigned Jurisdiction" and "location data" fields once it fills a resource request.
+Once a resource request is filled, the jurisdiction that owns the resource is responsible for changing the following fields: Status, Assigned Incident, Assigned Jurisdiction and Location Data.
 Once on the incident, the requesting jurisdiction/Incident Command will maintain the resource status.
 This may be accomplished at the ICP or at the EOC per local agreement.

 The status of a resource will default to "Available Local."
 Jurisdictions may set their status to a locally preferred status by using the drop down box.
-This enables the jurisdiction requesting resources to track those resources that report in as "Available Statewide".
+This enables the jurisdiction requesting resources to track those resources that report in as available.
 It also allows for a more accurate list of resources available statewide, as it doesn't assume resources sit available at all times.
 Additionally, it allows a providing jurisdiction to make a percentage of their resources available when needed by another jurisdiction while still maintaining adequate resources to meet local needs.
 With the default status set to "Available Local," this situation is more quickly and accurately reflected in the database at any time.